Sample report · for illustration

-Across five clinically-grounded models, your biological age comes in at 34.8.
-Three of your five domains are in the low-risk band; two are flagged as moderate, and both are highly modifiable.
-Below: where the number comes from, what’s pulling it one way or the other, and the protocol your coach has built for the next 90 days.
+Across five research-based models, this member’s biological age comes in at 34.8.
+Three of five domains are in the low-risk band; two are flagged moderate, and both are highly modifiable.
+Below — where the number comes from, what’s pulling it one way or the other, and the protocol her coach has built for the next ninety days.

 Cardiovascular